 UP JUMPED A SWAGMAN 1965

 While pursing his singing career his advisers tell him to make it to the very top he must develop a "new sound," something that will sell.
 He begins to fancy two girls at the same time; one down-to-earth, the other very high-strung.
 While all this is happening a gang a thieves plan an elaborate heist and Frank ends up being involved!
-Suzy Kendall is gorgeous as usual.
+Suzy Kendall makes her film debut and is gorgeous as usual.

 In 1962 the Beatles played as Frank's opening

 act.
 Then there's the ultra-rare Vee-Jay LP, "The Beatles and Frank Ifield on Stage."
 Songs include: "Once A Jolly Swagman," "Look Don't Touch," "I Remember You," "I've Got a Hole in My Pocket," "I'll Never Feel This Way Again," "Cry Wolf," "Wild Rover," "Make It Soon," "Botany Bay," "Lovin' On My Mind," "I Guess," "Waltzing Matilda."
 Frank Ifield, Suzy Kendall, Annette Andre, Ronald Radd, Richard Wattis, Donal Donnelly, Bryan Mosley, Martin Miller.
 Up Jumped A Swagman.

 MAMA DON'T ALLOW 1956

 U.K. film.
 Documents the sights and sounds of Saturday night in a jazz club in Wood Green, North London.
 What you'll see: pompadours, pints of ale, tight sweaters, lindy and jive dancing.
 Priceless footage of 1950s UK teenagers and twenty-something's socializing and having a good time.